Skip to content

 All Criterion estimates show a point estimate with a 95% confidence interval — the range within which the true mean is expected to fall 95% of the time.
 “AST” (Abstract Syntax Tree) is the structured in-memory representation produced by parsing, before formatting.

-• 612-file batchoomph-lib, a larger real-world CMake repository used to measure scaling behavior at a more realistic project size
+• oomph-lib (611 files)oomph-lib, a larger real-world CMake repository used to measure scaling behavior at a more realistic project size

-Hover a point to see the time and speedup vs serial for each batch.
+Hover a point to see the time and speedup vs serial for each repository.

-Peak RSS (Resident Set Size — the RAM physically held in memory by the process) rises from 13.2 MB serial to 20.7 MB at --parallel 8 on the 220-file batch, and from 11.3 MB to 17.0 MB on the 612-file batch.
-That is why the tool defaults to single-threaded execution unless you explicitly request more.
+Peak RSS (Resident Set Size — the RAM physically held in memory by the process) rises from 14.9 MB serial to 19.4 MB at --parallel 8 on opencv, and from 13.6 MB to 16.8 MB on oomph-lib.

 The headline numbers matter not as abstract benchmarks, but because they change what feels viable: